mschuchard/vault-mcp-server/README.md

 # Vault MCP Server

 This is a toy.
-Python was selected as the language since the MCP Go SDK does not exist at the time of this writing, and HVAC is a very functional Vault SDK.
+Python was selected as the language since this is my first MCP server and the Python SDK is super easy to use, and HVAC is a very functional Vault SDK.
 Practically anything featured in this tool is also available and almost as easy to use in the Vault UI.

 ## Claude Desktop Config